CE445 CONCRETE-MAKING MATERIALS

 Course Objectives

-At the end of the course, the student is expected to get the necessary knowledge on cements, aggregates, admixtures and water in order to use these materials efficiently and correctly in designing concrete mixes.
+At the end of the course, the student is expected to get the necessary knowledge on cements, aggregates, admixtures and mixing water in order to use these materials efficiently and correctly in designing concrete mixes.

 Course Content